rovaniemi/osm-graph-parser/README.md

 ### Possible errors

-1. Parsing take much time or crash.
+1. Parsing take much time or program crash.
     - You need more memory for the program.
 Change java run command to `java -jar -Xmx4096m <jar-file-name>.jar`.
 That will increase java heap max size to 4gb.
 You will need 4gb ram for that.
+If you parse huge map you will need bigger heap size.

 ### Prerequisites